gear/gear.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-In my free time, I do research on machine learning for graphs and kernel methods.
+I do research on machine learning for graphs and kernel methods.
 I am extremely fortunate to work with Dr. [Takanori Maehara](http://www.prefield.com/) at the RIKEN Center for Advanced Intelligence Project since 2019 on graph learning theory.

 Download my [resume](/assets/pdf/HoangNT_CV.pdf).